Skip to Main Content

 South African Law

 South African cases are reported very selectively.
 There is no official South African report series.
 The most familiar unofficial reporter is the South African Law Reports (abbreviation = SA) (vol 1 1947 to current - held in print only), and according to AGLC, this is the report series that should be cited where possible.
 This series reports leading judgments from the superior courts: Constitutional Court, Supreme Court of Appeal and High Courts, as well as selected judgments from Zimbabwe and Namibia.
-The South African Law Reports are held in print only - on Level 4 of the Law Library.
+The Law Library holds the South African Law Reports in print only (Level 4).

 Prior to the South African Law Reports, a number of law reports cover South African cases from 1828 to 1946.
 Prior to the creation of the Union of South Africa in 1910, law reports were published for each of the High Courts in the Cape Colony, Natal, Orange Free State and Transvaal.
 From 1910 onwards, decisions of the Appellate Division were reported in addition to the separate reports for the four Provincial Divisions.
 The Law Library holds these law reports on microform in off-site storage.
 They can be requested via the catalogue: